Maruiful/Maruiful.github.io/src/en/README.md

   #   desc: Detailed description of this custom item
   #   link: https://link.to.your.friend

-footer: customize your footer text
+footer: Record learning, but not just about learning
 ---

 This is a blog home page demo.